lancedb/lancedb/docs/src/guides/tables.md

     ### Using Iterators / Writing Large Datasets

-    It is recommended to use itertators to add large datasets in batches when creating your table in one go.
+    It is recommended to use iterators to add large datasets in batches when creating your table in one go.
 This does not create multiple versions of your dataset unlike manually adding batches using `table.add()`

     LanceDB additionally supports pyarrow's `RecordBatch` Iterators or other generators producing supported data types.